Ezequiel92/julia_apps/README.md

 🌌 gravity_sim: (UNDER CONSTRUCTION) Makes a GIF of an N-body gravitational simulation.

-🤖 MNIST_net: Minimalistic implementation of a simple feedforward Neural Network.
-A julia implementation of [Neural Network From Scratch](https://github.com/Bot-Academy/NeuralNetworkFromScratch) with some extras.
+🤖 MNIST_net: Julia implementation of a simple feedforward neural network.
+Based on [Neural Network From Scratch](https://github.com/Bot-Academy/NeuralNetworkFromScratch) with some modifications and extras.

 📚 wishlist_scrapper: A Web scrapper for the books in a [Book Depository](https://www.bookdepository.com) public wishlist.
 It saves the data in a JSON file.
 I could find only two similar projects in GitHub, one in Python2 (more than 10 years old) and the other in Javascript (from more than two years ago), both were unmaintained, and obviously, neither worked.
 So, I made my own in Julia.